 Jana is an artist, and regularly exhibits her work.
 She currently serves the local arts community as a member of the Santa Barbara County Arts Commission.
 There are three generations of surfers and sailors in her family, all of them passionately committed to the coast.

 Ms. Faustinos’ environmental experience started with the Santa Monica Mountains Conservancy (SMMC) in 1985 as the Budget Officer for that agency.
 She was promoted to Deputy Director in December of 1991.
-Ms. Faustinos administered a budget of well over $200 million in capital outlay funds which were used for the acquisition and improvement of public parkland and educational interpretation programs.
 She also served as the Chief Deputy Executive Officer of the Mountains Recreation and Conservation Authority and the Wildlife Corridor Conservation Authority and worked on open space policy issues in the Whittier/Puente Hills Corridor.

 A native of southern California, Ms. Faustinos was born and raised in East Los Angeles, California.
-She attended parochial schools in Los Angeles and obtained her bachelor's degree from Pitzer College in Claremont in 1973.
+She obtained her bachelor's degree from Pitzer College in Claremont in 1973.
 Post graduate education has included completion of courses offered by EPA and Harvard Graduate School of Design.
 Over the years she has received honors and certificates of recognition from several federal, state and local legislators and has participated in many civic and professional organizations.
-She lives in the San Gabriel Valley with her husband and three sons.

 Steve Kram is co-founder of Content Partners, LLC.
 After graduating from law school in 1981, Mr. Kram served a clerkship with Justice Theodore R. Kupferman in the New York State Supreme Court - Appellate Division.
 In 1982, he joined the American Broadcasting Company as a Staff Attorney in New York.
 He was promoted in 1984 to Assistant General Attorney, and in 1986, to General Attorney.
 Mr. Kram is a member of the New York State Bar and is admitted to the Federal District Court for the State of New York.
 He is a member of the Academy of Television Arts and Sciences, and is on the Advisory Board of Directors of the International Television Academy.